East Florida Seminary

 The East Florida Seminary was an institution of higher learning established by the State of Florida in 1853, and absorbed into the newly established University of Florida in 1905.
 The school operated in Ocala from 1853 until 1861.
 After being closed during the Civil War, the school re-opened in Gainesville, Florida in 1866.
+The school was intended to serve students from every county in Florida east of the Suwannee River, but functioned as a local public school for many years in Gainesville.
+The admission age was eventually raised, and it became a preparatory school.

 Early years in Ocala

 In 1851, the Florida Legislature authorized the establishment of two "seminaries of learning", one to serve residents of counties to the east of the Suwannee River, and the other to serve residents of counties to the west of that river.
 Each county could send a number of students tuition-free to the appropriate seminary equal to the number of representatives sent from that county to the State Assembly.
 Alachua and Marion counties each petitioned the state to host the new seminary for eastern Florida.
 Alachua County offered $5,000 for the construction of buildings for the school.
 Marion County offered $1,600, land worth $5,000, and the existing buildings of the East Florida Independent Institute, a private school founded in 1852.
 In 1852 the legislature picked Ocala, in Marion County, as the site for the East Florida Seminary.

 The East Florida Seminary opened in 1853, and in its first year had four teachers and about 60 students.
 The school admitted male and female students, and the curriculum included "all routine subjects", as well as art, Greek and Latin.
 Marion County did not provide any support for public education until 1857, and the Seminary, a few private schools, and tutors on some plantations were the only educational opportunities in the county.
 In 1858 the Seminary had 65 students.
 The school closed in 1861.
 It has been reported that all of the male faculty and students left the school to participate in the Civil War.